Preview: Learn how to brown butter in a microwave and then use it to make a tasty brown butter icing for cookies

 Other recipes good with this icing include Soft Cinnamon Cookies, Cinnamon Rolls, and Soft Pumpkin Cookies.
 The flavor of browned butter plays well with almost any cookies or sweets spiced with cinnamon, nutmeg, allspice, or cloves.

 Up until now, I’ve always made this icing the traditional way on top of the stove.
 Perhaps it’s the way you do it, too.

 Heat butter very slowly in a skillet or small pan while you stir (or get tired of stirring).
 Watch and wait until the butter finally turns brown (and sometimes burns).
 Z-z-z-z-z-z.

 Then I tried making it in my microwave oven.
-I put 4 tablespoons butter in a 4-cup Pyrex glass measuring dish and covered it with a cheap paper plate so it would be easy to scrape off butter splatters.
+I put 4 tablespoons of butter in a 4-cup Pyrex glass measuring dish and covered it with a cheap paper plate so it would be easy to scrape off butter splatters.

 Exactly 3 minutes and 50 seconds later, the butter was browned to perfection.
 No stirring or babysitting necessary.

 Some people might turn up their nose at the idea of using a microwave, and that’s fine.
 In my kitchen, where I usually cook in small quantities, the microwave is a superhero.

-The time required for your oven may vary from the times called for in my oven.
+1. The time required for your microwave may vary from the times called for in mine.

 Anytime you use a microwave, the times will vary from what the recipe suggests.
 Although similar, all ovens are not equal.

-Also, the temperature and amount of food being cooked will also influence the time required.
+Also, the temperature and amount of food being cooked will influence the time required.

 Having said that, pay attention the first time or two you do this and make a note of how long it takes.
 If you have a newer oven, I predict it won’t take as long as I have specified.

 2. Don’t forget to COVER THE BOWL.

 You must cover the bowl containing the butter because it will pop and splatter violently as it begins to brown.
 But that’s OK.
 It will turn out fine unless you cook it too long.